Greatest Literature banner

 Surprisingly, that latter minority may be onto something.
 For if the series is supposed to be a Christian allegory, it's a poor one—at least in the opening novels.

 The first adventure famously begins with children in a country mansion discovering a magical wardrobe that transports them to a snowy world ruled by a wicked witch and featuring knights and animals that speak English.
-Sounds more like The Wizard of Oz or Alice in Wonderland than anything Biblical.
+Sounds more like A Wizard of Oz or Alice in Wonderland than anything Biblical.

 As the story rolls on and the adventures pile up in subsequent stories, some Christian elements appear, but not in any consistent manner.